JoMaseria1/IFCO-Data-Engineering-Challenge/README.md

 - Due to the limitations of the Community Edition, a new cluster needs to be created in the environment to run the notebook.

-Since the tasks are resolved and commented line by line in the notebook, please refer to the provided resource to evaluate them.
+Since the tasks are resolved and commented line by line in the notebook, this can be executed in Jupyter Notebook on Conda or Visual Studio Code Environments.
+Please refer to the provided resource to evaluate, run the code and get the solutions for the tasks.

 ## Task 6